Matt-Swift/pso_launcher/PsoWindowSize/Readme.txt

 I'd like to thank everyone who is involved in keeping the PSO community alive and playing PSO online (sounds redundant, I know) possible.
 Special thanks goes to BlueCrab and Aleron Ives for all the help they gave me, and for all the hard work they put in making all of the software available to enable everyone to play PSO on Sylverant.
 Well...
 BlueCrab, BlueCrab, BlueCrab!!!
 Thanks again and again and again, for giving me access to your source code that does all this patching.
 Without that it would have taken me several months to figure all out by myself, rather than just one day.
+More special thanks to Treamcaster for having encouraged me to bring this program to be way more than a resizer, also for the good times we spent online chatting on PSO lobby and the games we played together.

 5. CONTACT